 No. Our scan is intended to serve as an adjunct to, but not replace, other established evidence-based screening practices for early detection of specific malignancies, such as dedicated breast imaging, colonoscopy, Pap-smear screening, and low-dose chest CT for high-risk patients.

-No, not at this time.
-Although whole body MRIs can actually benefit insurance companies by helping prevent late-stage disease treatment, it could unfortunately take years before insurance companies recognize the utility of these scans.
+Insurance companies do not currently cover full body MRIs.
+Although full body MRIs can actually benefit insurance companies by helping prevent late-stage disease treatment, it could unfortunately take years before insurance companies recognize the utility of these scans.

 You can drink water, black coffee, or tea on the day of your scan.
 You could be in the MRI machine for up to 75 minutes depending on your type of scan, so it is recommended to limit fluid intake.